christine-seibert/christine-for-nh/README.md

 just build serve
 ```

-> Just command defaults to building and serving the project attached to the terminal (`CTRL` + `C` will automatically stop the container).
+> The `just` command defaults to building and serving the project attached to the terminal (`CTRL` + `C` will automatically stop the container).

 Open __<http://localhost:8000/>__ once you see `Serving on http://0.0.0.0:8000/` in the docker logs.

 ## Deploy Detached

-To __deploy__ the Docker Container detached from the terminal locally execute the following command:
+To __deploy__ the Docker Container detached from the terminal locally, execute the following command:

 1. Execute the following command: